-Later this year, the Swiss-based brand will start selling its new TAG Heuer Grand Carrera Calibre 36 RS2 Caliper Chronograph Ti2 self-winding wristwatch.
-Based on their last year’s concept model (and also accompanied by a less expensive version in brushed stainless steel (ref.
-CAV5115.BA0902, pictured in the collage above,) it is probably the best wristwatch that you can get if you are on the market for a sporty chrono with a nice high-tech twist to it.
+The 2009 TAG Heuer Grand Carrera Calibre 36 RS2 Caliper Chronograph Ti2 is based on the 2008 concept (and also accompanied by a less expensive version in brushed stainless steel (ref.
+CAV5115.BA0902, pictured in the collage above.)
+It is probably the best wristwatch that you can get if you are on the market for a sporty chronograph with a nice high-tech twist to it.

-No. The Swiss-based watchmaking brand prefers to live in the future rather than dwell in the past.
-It takes just a brief glance that this new model was designed and built using the finest computer-assisted tools currently available on the market.
-All of its numerous components were made with the level of precision that is probably close to that used in manufacturing of a Formula 1 car’s engine.
+No. TAG Heuer prefers to live in the future rather than dwell in the past.
+It takes just a glance that this new model was designed and built using the finest computer-assisted tools currently available on the market.
+All of its numerous components were made with the level of precision that is probably close to that used in the manufacturing of a Formula 1 car’s engine.
 It looks and feels as cold as a slab of titanium alloy its body and bracelet were machined from.
 It’s almost perfect.

 And this is, probably, its greatest strength that is, at the same time, its greatest weakness: as perfect as it is, some may find it sterile and even soulless, as lacking in the character as a state of the art Artificial Intelligence system that always calculates, but never feels.

-Sporting a mid-sized -at least, by today’s standards- high-grade titanium case that measures 43 millimeters in diameter, the Grand Carrera Calibre 36 RS2 Caliper Chronograph Ti2 still looks quite massive with its deliberately brutal styling: doing my research for this review, I have seen dozens of wristshots of -otherwise absolutely happy- owners and got an impression that you really need to be either quite muscular or quite overweight for the piece to look normal on your wrist.
-I mean, it seems to completely dwarf an average wrist by occupying all of its width and getting a great deal of vertical space with its height of whole 15 millimeter from top to bottom.
+Sporting a mid-sized -at least, by today’s standards- high-grade titanium case that measures 43 millimeters in diameter, the Grand Carrera Calibre 36 RS2 Caliper Chronograph Ti2 is still massive with its deliberately brutal styling: doing my research for this review, I have seen dozens of wrist shots of -otherwise absolutely happy- owners and got an impression that you need to be either muscular or overweight for the piece to look normal on your wrist.
+I mean, it dwarfs an average wrist by occupying all of its width and getting a great deal of vertical space with its height of whole 15 millimeters from top to bottom.

-On the other hand, this is just my impression, which is, of course, purely subjective: I know a number of people who actually love to wear huge timekeepers.
+On the other hand, this is just my impression, which is, of course, purely subjective: I know several people who love to wear huge timekeepers.
 Maybe some childhood trauma, I don’t know.

-Usability-wise, both crowns, as well as the pair of chronograph push-pieces are easy to operate with the former being quite large for a good, effortless grip, and the latter featuring short travel that ends with a deeply satisfying ‘click’ every time you engage the chronograph function.
+Usability-wise, both crowns, as well as the pair of chronograph push-pieces, are easy to operate with the former being large for a good, effortless grip, and the latter featuring short travel that ends with a deeply satisfying ‘click’ every time you engage the chronograph function.

-The front sapphire crystal has a nice layer of antireflective coating on it, while the one on the back is tinted (or rather smoked) to better match the overall feel of the watch, while still giving you a good view at the mechanism that powers the piece.
+The front sapphire crystal has a nice layer of anti-reflective coating on it, while the one on the back is tinted (or rather smoked) to better match the overall feel of the piece, while still giving you a good view at the mechanism that powers the piece.

 Oh, and two more things about the case.
 First of all, the Grade 2 Titanium that TAG Heuer decided to employ for this timekeeper is generally harder and more corrosion-resistant than most titanium alloys used in cheaper watches.
-It is quite popular in medical, marine and aerospace industry for the compromise that it offers between moderate formability and great strength.
-Without going into details, you actually want your timekeeper to be crafted from Ti2 if you are interested in a lightweight and, at the same time, relatively scratch-proof wrist watch.
+It is popular in the medical, marine, and aerospace industry for the compromise that it offers between moderate formability and great strength.
+Without going into details, you actually want your timekeeper to be crafted from Ti2 if you are interested in a lightweight and, at the same time, relatively scratch-proof wristwatch.
 Yet, to make it last even longer, the brand from Switzerland decided to use titanium carbide treatment that makes it even less prone to scratches.

-Of course, style wise, this is the same TAG Heuer Calibre 36 RS Caliper Chronograph from the last year.
+Of course, style-wise, this is the same Calibre 36 RS Caliper Chronograph from the last year.

-The dial is probably the most interesting thing about this new watch.
-As the name of the watch suggests (or, rather, states quite explicitly) there is a “caliper” on its dial that, in two words, allows you to more easily calculate readings of the central chronograph second hand with precision of up to 1/10th of a second.
-As ingenuous in its simplicity as it is, the “caliper” with its tiny red arrow and a carefully engraved 0-to-0 scale allows you to get very precise reading of the chronograph without putting an unnecessary strain on your eyes: no, you don’t have to guess any more.
+The dial is probably the most interesting thing here.
+As the name suggests (or, rather, states explicitly) there is a “caliper” on its dial that, in two words, allows you to more easily calculate readings of the central chronograph second hand with a precision of up to 1/10th of a second.
+As ingenious in its simplicity as it is, the “caliper” with its tiny red arrow and a carefully engraved 0-to-0 scale allows you to get a precise reading of the chronograph without putting an unnecessary strain on your eyes: no, you don’t have to guess anymore.

-To get the reading after the chronograph is stopped, you need rotate the secondary crown at 10 o’clock to move the “caliper” in a counter- or clockwise direction until the red triangle is aligned with the silver-toned chronograph second hand.
+To get the reading after the chronograph is stopped, you need to rotate the secondary crown at 10 o’clock to move the “caliper” in a counter- or clockwise direction until the red triangle is aligned with the silver-toned chronograph second hand.
 Then, you simply check which marking on the “caliper” is better aligned with a 1-second marking on the chapter ring.
 If it is “6”, then you have to add 1/6th of a second to the “full” position of the chronograph second hand.
 If it’s “3”, you add 1/3rd.
-On the picture above that I’ve prepared using a fragment of the promotional video in the beginning of this rather brief review, the marks are met at “8” meaning that precisely 5.8 seconds passed between the chronograph being engaged and stopped.
+On the picture above (I’ve prepared it using a fragment of the promotional video at the beginning of this brief review,) the marks are meeting at “8” meaning that precisely 5.8 seconds passed between the chronograph being engaged and stopped.

 Well, you probably get the idea.

-Frankly, I find the complication utterly useless, but nevertheless VERY entertaining.
+Frankly, I find the complication utterly useless, but VERY entertaining.

-Some 30 millimeters in diameter, the beautifully crafted movement offers a formidable power reserve of 50 hours as well as sports a rapid date correction system: a very convenient feature for those travelling from Japan to San-Francisco and back.
+Some 30 millimeters in diameter, the beautifully crafted movement offers a formidable power reserve of 50 hours as well as sports a rapid date correction system: a convenient feature for those traveling from Japan to San-Francisco and back.

-The Grand Carrera Calibre 36 RS2 Caliper Chronograph Ti2 will go on sale later this year with an initial price of $10,500 (MSRP).
-As impressive as it is, the price seems to be more or less justified by a combination of an in-house caliber, great finish and superior industrial design.
+The Calibre 36 RS2 Caliper Chronograph Ti2 will go on sale later this year with an initial price of $10,500 (MSRP).
+As impressive as it is, the price is more or less justified by a combination of an in-house caliber, great finish, and superior industrial design.

 Photos: TAG Heuer / WorldWatchReview.com